-We offer German language courses for everyone, from beginners to experienced speakers.
-At all levels, we work closely with students to help them develop fluency in speaking, understanding, writing, and reading.
-Small class sizes allow for one-to-one tutoring and we emphasize active student participation, integration of language learning and cultural materials, as well as intensive use of computer programs and online resources.
+We offer German language courses for everyone, from beginners to experienced speakers and work closely with students at all levels to help them develop fluency in speaking, understanding, writing, and reading.
+Small class sizes allow for one-to-one tutoring and we emphasize active student participation, integration of language learning and cultural materials, and intensive use of computer programs and online resources.

-Our popular Duke in Berlin program allows you to experience the drive and energy of Europe’s new cultural capital: many of our students rank our program as the most rewarding and formative in their student lives.
-You can go to Berlin for a single semester, an entire year, or during the summer.
-In collaboration with the Pratt School at Duke, we have also established a special spring/summer engineering track.
-Classes in Berlin are taught by Duke faculty members and carefully selected German professors and we can guarantee that seminars follow the content requirements, pedagogical methodologies, and grading standards of the Department of German.
-Indeed, Duke in Berlin courses count as normal Duke courses: students often make significant advance towards a minor or major in Berlin.
+Our popular Duke in Berlin program allows you to experience the drive and energy of Europe’s new cultural capital.
+Many of our students rank this program as the most rewarding and formative in their student lives.
+You can go to Berlin during the summer, for a single semester, or for an entire year.
+In collaboration with the Duke Pratt School of Engineering, we have also established a special spring/summer engineering track.
+Classes in Berlin are taught by Duke faculty members and carefully selected German professors so we can guarantee that seminars follow the content requirements, pedagogical methodologies, and grading standards of the Department of German.
+Duke in Berlin courses count as normal Duke courses so students can make significant advance towards a minor or major in German.

-Learn German -- Study and Work in Germany: Fellowships and Internships
+Study and Work in Germany – Fellowships and Internships

 With its internationally connected universities and corporations, Germany offers numerous fellowships and internships for students.
-For example, Germany’s federal exchange service, the DAAD, sponsors more than 55,000 exchanges in higher education every year, and we are committed to assisting our students when applying to a range of programs.
+For example, the federal German Academic Exchange Service (DAAD) sponsors more than 55,000 exchanges in higher education every year.
 Recent majors and minors have also secured internships at companies and institutions such as the American Embassy (Berlin), the energy trading company AVU (North Rhine-Westphalia/Düsseldorf), the marketing research company H, T, P, Concept (Berlin) or become teaching fellows at the Schondorf boarding school (Bavaria).
+We are committed to assisting our students when applying to a range of programs.